jamedeus/micropython-smarthome/devices/readme.md

     - `on_off`: User may select "On", "Off", "Enabled", or "Disabled"
 - `rule_limits`: Required for devices which accept int/float rules, ignored for all others.
 Should contain 2 integers representing the minimum and maximum supported rules.

-### Integrating with client-side tools
+### Integrating into firmware

-The following changes must be made when a new device class is added:
-- [ ] [`firmware/manifest.py`](firmware/manifest.py): Add a module statement pointing to the new device class, and for each library it depends on (if any)
+Add a module statement to [`firmware/manifest.py`](firmware/manifest.py) pointing to the new device class.
+If the metadata `dependencies` key contains additional libraries add a module statement for each of them too.
+These modules will be compiled into the firmware the next time it is build.
-- [ ] [`util/instance_validators.py`](util/instance_validators.py): Add a validator function for the new class, typically you can copy the validator method and return True instead of the rule user-selectable parameters

-Once the above changes have been made, run the unit tests and fix anything that fails.
-At a minimum the module will need to be added to [`test_provision.py](tests/cli/test_provision.py) in the `test_provision_unit_tests` test case.
+Before building the firmware run all unit tests (including the CLI and frontend tests) and fix anything that fails.
+At a minimum the module will need to be added to:
+- [`test_provision.py](tests/cli/test_provision.py) in the `test_provision_unit_tests` test case.
+- [django unit test constants](frontend/api/unit_test_helpers.py) in the `instance_metadata` object.
+- [react unit test mock metadata](frontend/src/testUtils/mockMetadataContext.js) in the `edit_config_metadata` and `api_card_metadata` objects.

+See [here](firmware/readme.md) for firmware build instructions.